321-494-5005 (DSN 854)

-Provides manpower management services to the 45th Space Wing.
+Provides manpower management services to the Space Launch Delta 45.

 - b.
 Recommends and effects organizational changes and controls organizational structures in accordance with applicable directives and guidance.

 - c.
 Apprises commanders and managers of manpower resource allocation; monitors manpower utilization; recommends redistributions, deletions, or additions.

 - d.
 Reviews all requests for civilian over hires and all new or significantly revised supervisory or grade changes.

 - e.
 Reviews all requests for civilian Reimbursable positions

 - f.
 Manages oversight of the Continuous Process Improvement (CPI) program; supports training and certification opportunities; and briefs CPI capability and successes at various venues